isbirumit/isbirumit/README.md

 <!--
 **isbirumit/isbirumit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->
+I'm **Umit**!
+I'm the kind of person who doesn't give up until I've accomplished what I set out to do.
+I'm a hard-working nerd who loves to learn new things and push myself to be the best I can be.
+Whether it's coding in a new language or mastering a complex project, I'm always up for a challenge.
+I've been known to pull all-nighters to get the job done, but I also know how to have fun and relax.
+In my free time,...I don't have free time🤔.
+If you're looking for someone who's passionate, dedicated, and always willing to go the extra mile, I'm your guy!
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...